OpenIPC/device-mjsxj02hl/docs/index.md

 ### Using

 Web Interface is available on port 85 as http://camera-ip:85.
-Default login and password are admin and 12345, respectively.
+Default login and password are `admin` and `12345`, respectively.

 Majestic Endpoints: https://openipc.org/majestic-endpoints